 Paul: I’d say higher-margin products rather than higher price, or where there’s a unique design element, those products would be more resilient.

 Chinese companies selling duty-free into the US

 Continuing my sleuthing, I discovered an amazing fact buried in a fascinating article “US-China Tariffs: How They Hit Importers & Amazon Sellers” by ChinaImportal’s Fredrik Gronkvist.

-Various countries have import duty thresholds by product value, but Chinese Sellers can send drop-ship items to the US with zero duty and with significant shipping discounts for ePackages.
+Various countries have import duty thresholds by product value, but Chinese sellers can send drop-ship items to the US with zero duty and with significant shipping discounts for ePackages.
 This duty-free importation is not a loophole, it’s perfectly legal.
-“It’s often cheaper to send a widget from China to the US, than within the US itself.”
-With ExportX being located in New Zealand I asked Paul about dropship from China.
+With ExportX being located in New Zealand I asked Paul about drop-shipping from China.